raganwald/raganwald.github.com/index.md

 ### I lead through collaboration

 I integrate my experience as a product-focused technologist into building and leading both teams and product groups.
-At PagerDuty, I led by example with code and product on our way to its IPO, but after our IPO my focus evolved with the company and I won two company leadership awards for helping our force navigate the challenges of growing from a scrappy startup through rapid growth and then into the post-IPO disciplined environment.
+At PagerDuty, I led by example with code and product on our way to its IPO, but after our IPO my focus evolved with the company and I won two company leadership awards for helping our force navigate the challenges of growing from a scrappy startup through rapid growth and then into the post-IPO environment.

 ### My passion is making something wonderful